wetransform/hc-documentation/README.md

 ### Use Inline Styles
 Using styles in documents has to be consistent with JSX syntax, thus `<span style="font-size: 8px;">` is not valid.
 Instead use `<span style={{fontSize: "8px"}}>`.
 Usually for a valid JSX inline styling, remove the dash and camel-case the property, e.g. background-color becomes backgroundColor.
 (Read on JSX inline styling [here](https://www.w3schools.com/react/react_css.asp))

+### Use Docusaurus Built-in Components
+Docusaurus provides multiple components that can be used, such as warning/danger cards, etc. They are easy to use, and are compatible with the theme.
+See the full list [here](https://docusaurus.io/docs/markdown-features)

+### Add Navigation for New Content
+When new documents are added, they won't appear in the sidebar until they are added to the sidebar.js file.
+See [the official documentation](https://docusaurus.io/docs/sidebar/items) for more details on this.

+### Generate Translations
+When new content is added, whether in `docs` folder or elsewhere, run `npm run docusaurus write-translations -- --locale [locale]` to generate translation entries from the new content.
+Fill those generated entries with the correct translations for that given locale.

 <hr/>